Disney just posted a massive Twitter thread revealing ‘basically everything’ coming to Disney+

 — Disney+ (@disneyplus) October 14, 2019

-We haven’t gone through all the subtweets, but feel free to, if you have the time.
+We haven’t gone through all the tweets in the thread, but feel free to, if you have the time.
 It’s sure to keep you busy until Disney+’s launch on November 1.